 If there is minimal corrosion on the Hawker leading edge, it may be repairable through a process called “blending.”
 The corroded area is ground down to the unblemished metal.

 Some corrosion is permittable.
-The corrosion-damaged area must be within the limits specified in the SRM (not to exceed a total length of 12 inches on the upper and lower rebate areas.)
+The corrosion-damaged area must be within the limits specified in the structural repair manual (SRM), which is not to exceed a total length of 12 inches on the upper and lower rebate areas.

 What to Know About Overhauling Hawker Leading Edges?